qfpl/blog/content/drafts/backpack-for-initial-and-final-encodings.md

       }
 ```

-The same is true for the version using classy `Prism`s, although it has a number of casts and coercions mixed through it:
+The same is true for the version using classy `Prism`s, although it has a number of casts mixed through it:
 ```
 evalAddMulBig4 :: TermF (Term TermF)
 evalAddMulBig4 = BMLit 3#